chianti-atomic/ChiantiPy/docs/source/quick_start.rst

 the radiative losses are kept in the rl.RadLoss dictionary

-the **abundancdName** keyword argument can be set to the name of an available abundance file in XUVTOP/abund
+the **abundance** keyword argument can be set to the name of an available abundance file in XUVTOP/abund

 if abundanceName=1, a dialog will come up so that a abundance file can be selected